Tox (graffiti artist)

-Daniel Halpin (born 1985), also known as Tox, is a British graffiti writer.
-He has found fame for adding his tag, always simply the word Tox followed by a number indicating the year, in a very large number of locations across the London Underground network and walls around London and Glasgow.
+Tox is the tag of the London-based graffiti artist Daniel Halpin (born 1985).
+He is known for his blanket coverage of the London Underground network and walls around London and Glasgow, using the pseudonym Tox followed by a number indicating the year.

+Biography

+Tagging

+Tox first began producing his graffiti tag in 1999 and by 2001 had developed a passion for tagging London Underground trains.

+Legal issues

-He was convicted of criminal damage in June 2011 and imprisoned after a history of ignoring ASBOs.
+Tox was convicted of criminal damage in June 2011 and imprisoned after a history of ignoring ASBOs.
 Prosecutor Hugo Lodge told the court: "He is no Banksy.
 He doesn't have the artistic skills, so he has to get his tag up as much as possible."
 After his trial Ben Eine, another graffiti artist, criticised his work, saying: "His statement is Tox, Tox, Tox, Tox, over and over again." he said that the tags are "incredibly basic" and lacking "skill, flair or unique style".
 A sentence of 27 months was later passed, the judge commenting "There is nothing artistic about what you do".

-Halpin was selling canvases bearing his tag for £75 each in 2009.
+Commercial endeavours

+Tox has also sold works of art including canvases and screens-prints, most recently as 2023.

+Tox's work featured in the Long Dark Tunnel, a graffiti exhibition created by fellow writer 10Foot, which opened in March 2025.